 Within thirty days of passing your oral exam, you must have a dissertation prospectus approved.
 This is done by submitting the written prospectus to your committee, including your outside reader, and then discussing it at a meeting with your full committee.
 The purpose of this meeting is to help you avoid problems in research methodology, scope of the project, etc., during the later stages of the process.
 Students should obtain the prospectus defense form from the Graduate English Office, bring it to the prospectus meeting, and obtain the necessary signatures at the end of the meeting.
 The prospectus defense form together with a brief description of the project should be filed with the Graduate English Office as soon as possible after the meeting.

 Your dissertation committee is your doctoral committee in its final form; it includes your dissertation director, at least two specialists in your research area or areas, and one faculty member from an outside department.
 (English department faculty affiliated with other programs or with joint appointments may not serve as outside readers).
 The dissertation must be defended orally before the dissertation committee.
 At least two weeks before the defense is to be held, you must submit the dissertation in its final form, to the director and the rest of the committee.
 Be sure to consult the Graduate School for current requirements regarding the format of the dissertation as well as for information about electronic submission of the dissertation to the Graduate School.

-Applicants who apply prior the first deadline (December 15), are admitted to this PhD program, and have completed 18 hours of graduate English course work will be considered for a Graduate Teaching Assistantship ('GTA').
-Potentially renewable for four consecutive years, the Teaching Assistantship comes with a competitive stipend (currently $12,800 for 3 classes per academic year), in-state tuition status, and a tuition supplement.
+Applicants who apply prior the first deadline (January 1), are admitted to this PhD program, and have completed 18 hours of graduate English course work will be considered for a Graduate Teaching Assistantship ('GTA').
+Potentially renewable for five consecutive years, the Teaching Assistantship comes with a competitive stipend (currently $14,800 for 3 classes per academic year for incoming students), in-state tuition status, and a tuition supplement.